Butterfly Pose (Baddha Konasana)

 Precautions and Modifications

-Pregnancy is a fragile time that demands a lot of care and precautions.
-Thus, exercising this pose with some modification and preventive measures will help to elevate the overall outcome.
+Pregnancy is a fragile time that demands a lot of care.
+Thus, practising this pose with some modifications and preventive measures will help improve the overall outcome.

 • This is a time to nurture, not push.
 Thus, make use of props generously.